-General Principles
+A General Principles

 - Stratford School Academy is an 11-16 mixed comprehensive school.
 We do not have any requirement for aptitude from prospective students. - There is no guarantee of a place for children who have a brother or sister who attend the school or who attend a linked primary school. - 3.
 Admission to our school is not dependent on any 'voluntary' contribution. - 4.
 The school will endeavour to provide places for students who do not have a brother or sister in the school and who do not attend a link primary school provided that they can be accommodated within the admission limits. - 5.
-Pupils will be admitted at the age of 11+ without reference to ability or aptitude using the criteria below. - 6.
-The admission number for September 2019 will be 300. - 7.
-Stratford School Academy participates in the Local Authority co-ordinated scheme and all deadlines within that scheme must be adhered to by applicants. - Children with a statement of Special Educational Need or an Education Health and Care Plan naming Stratford School Academy will be admitted. - 9.
-As required by the Education (Admission of Looked After Children) (England) Regulations 2006 the school will give priority to applications on behalf of children in public care (looked after children). - 10.
-The Board of Governors of Stratford School Academy has determined that the criteria for admissions from September 2019 will be as follows.
+Pupils will be admitted at the age of 11+ without reference to ability or aptitude using the criteria below. - Stratford School Academy recognises that parents may seek a place for their child outside of their normal age group.
+Where the school agrees to a request the status of that child's application will be the same as all other applications made for that year group at the relevant time. - 7.
+The admission number for September 2020 will be 300. - 8.
+Stratford School Academy participates in the Local Authority co-ordinated scheme and all deadlines within that scheme must be adhered to by applicants. - Children with a statement of Special Educational Need or an Education Health and Care Plan naming Stratford School Academy will be admitted. - 10.
+As required by the School Admissions Code the school will give the highest priority to applications on behalf of children in public care (looked after children) and all previously looked after children. (see definitions below) - 11.
+The Board of Governors of Stratford School Academy has determined that the criteria for admissions from September 2020 will be as follows.